Victoria vacation rentals

 Victoria lives up to its nickname as Canada’s City of Gardens: Green spaces and manicured parks thrive in the seaside capital of British Columbia, where the nation’s mildest weather makes outdoor excursions popular year-round.
 Hikers, cyclists, and runners find a lot to love in the little city center as well as the surrounding wild areas of Vancouver Island, known for temperate rainforest and driftwood-strewn beaches.
 Victoria balances its rugged side with a stately downtown famous for a blend of cultures and visible British influences — think double-decker buses, pubs serving fish and chips, and plenty of buildings that mimic castles.

-In late spring and summer, Victoria experiences a Mediterranean climate, making these typically dry and sunny months the peak times to visit.
+In late spring and summer, Victoria experiences a Mediterranean climate, making these typically dry and sunny months the peak times to stay in one of the area’s vacation rentals.
 Spring temperatures reach average highs of 50 to 60 degrees Fahrenheit.
 The breezy coastal weather keeps the temperatures cool from June to September, with highs in the upper 60s and the occasional warm spell climbing into the low 80s.
 Pack layers in the warmer months, as the evening air often gets chilly.

 Rainfall increases through the fall as temperatures drop to the 40s and 50s Fahrenheit.
 The average high in January is 47 degrees, meaning winter is quite drizzly but somewhat mild.
 Take a cue from the locals and bring waterproof jackets, fleece shirts, and warm shoes.
 An umbrella is also a wise idea in the unpredictable cooler months.